 2. Anytime an object changes velocity (that is, anytime it changes either its speed or its direction, or both) there must be an external force acting upon the object.
-The change in velocity is called boolevetien reportions acceleration, regardless of whether the object moves faster, or more slowly, or simply changes directions.
+The change in velocity is called bolect.
+The change in velocity is can acceleration, regardless of whether the object moves faster, or more slowly, or simply changes directions.
 Newton's second law of motion states that if an object accelerates (changes speed or direction, or both), the acceleration (the change that is produced) is proportional to the strength of the force.
-Even in simple, everyday events, the external force is not always obvious.
-Suppose you're standing still, and then you begin to walk.
-What was the external force that caused you to accelerate?
-Here's a clue: it's very difficult to start walking if you're wearing new, smooth-bottomed shoes and standing on slick ice.
+Even in simple, everyday events, the